candidtim/hnewsfetch/README.md

 ### Selecting stories

-By default, `hnfetch` will display a random story from current top 10 stories.
+By default, the tool will display a random story from current top 10 stories.
 It is possible to adjust it:

 Select random story from current top 42:

-    $ hnfetch -n 42
+    $ hackernews -n 42

 Show only the top story (should work unless someone proves `randint(1,1)` being something different from 1):

-    $ hnfetch -n 1
+    $ hackernews -n 1

 Select stories from "newest stories" instead or "top stories":

-    $ hnfetch --newest
+    $ hackernews --newest

 ## Why?